Azure/Communication/releasenotes/acs-calling-android-sdk-release-notes.md

 ## Breaking API changes
 1. Task 2406220: [CommonLayer] Block CallAgent creation with same user
-2. OnIsMuted event is added to the Call class.
-Event will be triggered when the call is locally or remotely muted
 3. Multiple classes properties/methods renamed:
 - Call class:
 Method `getCallDirection()` was renamed `getDirection()`